 - A current legionella risk assessment is in place and a management control programme implemented.
-HSL are the nominated competent persons appointed to undertake Risk Assessments throughout the Local Authority. - Statutory monitoring will be covered by monthly checks undertaken by HSL and will address any issues that are highlighted by the Risk Assessment. - Additional checks will be required particularly where there are showers and after periods of non-use e.g. summer holidays and these requirements will be addressed by (HERTEL) who will record all such testing. - Where outlets are no longer in use, arrangements will be made to remove them and the pipework leading to them. - Wirral Council Construction, Maintenance & Facilities Team undertake the management of the contract with HSL (for schools purchasing the Asset Management SLA) and any queries should be directed to Facilities Helpdesk, 0151 606 5624.\ - Thermostatic temperature control valves are maintained on an annual basis to ensure correct operation. - Records will be maintained.
+Hertel are the nominated competent persons appointed to undertake Risk Assessments throughout the Local Authority. - Statutory monitoring will be covered by monthly checks undertaken by Hertel and will address any issues that are highlighted by the Risk Assessment. - Additional checks will be required particularly where there are showers and after periods of non-use eg summer holidays and these requirements will be addressed by Hertel.
+These should be recorded. - Asset Management undertake the management of the contract with Hertel (for schools purchasing the Asset Management SLA) and any queries should be directed to Technical Services, 606 2388. - Thermostatic temperature control valves are maintained on an annual basis to ensure correct operation.